A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 where the generic sample skewness and kurtosis are computed as

 with $\bm{P}$ representing the sample covariance matrices~\citep{Mardia1970, Yuan2004}.
-In all the presented analyses, the number of \acrshort{mc} samples (\num{2e4}) was selected as the one granting the statistical convergence of the considered indexes.
+In all the presented analyses, the number of \acrshort{mc} samples (\num{2e4}) was selected as the one granting the statistical convergence (second decimal place) of the considered indices.

 The first parameter here investigated is the \acrshort{nli} threshold $\varepsilon_{\nu}$.
 As described in Section~\ref{sec:LOADS}, this parameter provides an upper bounds for $\nu$: when $\nu>\varepsilon_{\nu}$, splits are required.
 As a result, a finer mesh should be obtained by lowering the threshold, which should imply a higher accuracy in the obtained results.
 An analysis of the impact of the nonlinearity threshold on the accuracy of the results is shown in Table~\ref{tab:LOADS_vs_MC_nu}.
 The table shows how the \acrshort{loads} performance changes for three values of $\varepsilon_{\nu}$: 0.02 (our nominal solution), 0.04 and 0.06.
 In addition, the results obtained with a single second-order set ($\varepsilon_{\nu}=\infty$) are presented.
-The performance is expressed in terms of the six described indexes.
+The performance is expressed in terms of the six described indices.
 In addition, the number of sets $n_{set}^{LOADS}$, the errors in position and velocity along the borders $\varepsilon_{p}^{bd}$ and $\varepsilon_{v}^{bd}$, and the required computational time $\tilde{t}_{CPU}^{LOADS}$, normalized with respect to the $\varepsilon_{\nu}= 0.02$ case, are shown.